luangjokaj/wordpressify/README.md

 ## Remote Database
 You are free to use remote databases, please note that this will affect the speed depending on the connection.

 # Changelog

+**v0.1.2**
+- Converted all variables from 'var' to 'const'.
+- Replaced long anonymous function with ES6 arrow syntax.
+- Fixed spelling errors.
+- Added support for `src/plugins`

 **v0.1.1**
 - Added support for `src/plugins`